 These experiences often change someone’s life—I’ve been there so many times as people discover that bikes are wonderful machines for efficient, economical, simple transportation.

 But we also need to remember, bikes are just as good for having fun.
 We somehow take that for granted while also not giving it enough attention.
 I mean, look—there’s never been a corresponding Bike to Play Week.
 Until now.

 Bicycling is launching a new ride holiday—Bike to Play Week.
-Sometime between Monday, June 7 and Sunday, June 13, Bicycling and Degree (the official deodorant of Bike to Play Week)—and me, personally—are encouraging everyone to set aside a day to simply play on their bicycles.
+Sometime between Monday, June 27 and Sunday, July 3, Bicycling—and me, personally—are encouraging everyone to set aside a day to simply play on their bicycles.
 It can be a big adventure, or a day of small pleasures.
 Solo, with family, with friends, a dog, just you and your social media friends ... the possibilities are endless and completely up to you.

 Mine’s going to start with a ride for scones and jam at Tucker—a cafe in Easton, Pennsylvania—which I’ve been wanting to do all year but always feel too busy to do.
 I’m going to cruise home along the Karl Stirner Arts Path, then—because FRESH TAPE!—I’ll spend some time installing some new handlebar wrap that I bought a few months ago onto my favorite road bike.

 When that’s done, it’s off to either a secret route around a reservoir I’ve only ridden twice, or I’ll do a huge ride up to a road called Jenny Jump I’ve been dreaming about for three years.
 Maybe a few friends will join; it depends on whether they’re working or playing that day.
 I’m going to end it all by riding with my girlfriend for an early-evening thick, cold milkshake at a marvelous rundown drive-in nearby.